deltoss/RemoteContainerWithMultipleApplications/README.md

 ## Problem

-The problem with multi-container setup is you can't really use a shared `.env` file for your `docker-compose`
+The problem with multi-container setup with `docker-compose` is you can't really use a shared `.env` file for your `docker-compose`

 Imagine if you have this structure: